Never before has there been an artist who has been equally recognized, awarded and celebrated

 Paula Abdul has won a Grammy, seven MTV Video Awards, two Emmy Awards, two People’s Choice awards, and sold over 60 million records worldwide.

 We all know her as “America’s Sweetheart” from her eight consecutive seasons on American Idol, which after leaving in 2009, she served as executive producer of CBS’s Live To Dance, followed by her time on The X Factor and as a recurring guest star on the hit Lifetime series Drop Dead Diva.
-Paula can currently be seen as a judge on the Australian version of “So You Think You Can Dance.”
+Paula can currently be seen as a judge on Season 12 of the U.S. version of “So You Think You Can Dance.”

 Click Here to learn more about Paula Abdul.